-All VCS sites will be conducting temperature checks for all patients and visitors at entrances.
-For your safety, you will be asked to use a mask, if you do not have one, a mask will be provided.
+COVID19 Update: For your safety, you will be asked to use a mask, if you do not have one, a mask will be provided.
 If a person presents with a temperature, you will be asked to return home and further instructions will be given by your health care team.
 For our patients protection, no visitors under 18 will be allowed in the offices, there is a limit one (1) visitor per patient if necessary.
 No visitors are allowed in the chemo infusion room.
-Telemedicine visits are now available for routine office visits.
-VCS is keeping updated on current state and local guidance for the Covid vaccine rollout plan.
-FOR THE LATEST UP TO DATE INFORMATION, ALERTS, VACCINE INFORMATION AND CANCELLATIONS PLEASE CLICK HERE
+Telemedicine are available for routine office visits.
+More Information-PLEASE CLICK HERE

 Why do I need an Advance Medical Directive and How do I get one?